 Image by Ezhuttukari – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=18415653

-With their golden colour that can be likened to that of the sun or autumn leaves, Marigolds are native to the southwestern regions of the Americas.
+With their golden colour that are likened to that of the sun or autumn leaves.
+In fact, Marigolds are native to the southwestern regions of the Americas.
 Symbolising passion, and creativity, they are often attached to a desire for wealth and a drive to succeed.
 Though beautiful, it’s best to be careful about putting them in your garden as they often attract bees.

 Generally referred to as mums because their full name is a bit of a mouthful, Chrysanthemums.
 They carry a powerful meaning in Chinese culture, which is where they were first cultivated thousands of years ago, and over the years other countries have also attributed the mum with a variety of significance.
 In Australia, for example, mums are ‘officially’ the Mother’s Day flower.
 Mums for mums… how lovely is that?